fenneh/NiniteSloth/README.md

 You need the following installed and running to make this script work

-* PowerShell
-* Windows RSAT http://www.microsoft.com/en-us/download/details.aspx?id=7887 for the PowerShell Active Directory plugin
+* PowerShell (It could be converted to a straight up .bat though!)

 You also need to have NiniteOne.exe which is aquired through subscribing to Ninite pro @ https://ninite.com/pro